calonso/ios-arkit/README.md

 And that's all!!
 For more information on how to add custom overlay views, configure the radar position, start the engine in different orientations or better understanding of the front/floor looking feature, please run the provided example project.

+## For iOS 8 Support
+Add these key in Info.plist of your app NSLocationAlwaysUsageDescription NSLocationWhenInUseUsageDescription

+Both of these are string values.

 ## Acknowledgements

  * [Zac White](https://github.com/zac).
 For his awesome iPhone ARKit that I used as the starting point for this engine.